-Federal law requires that recipients receiving federal funding from the COPS Office must be monitored to ensure compliance with their award conditions and other applicable statutory regulations.
-The COPS Office is also interested in tracking the progress of our programs and implementing evidence-based school safety strategies and programs.
+Federal law requires that recipients receiving federal funding from the COPS Office must be monitored to ensure compliance with their award conditions and other applicable statutes and regulations.
+The COPS Office is also interested in tracking the progress of our programs and the advancement of community policing.
 Both aspects of award implementation-compliance and programmatic benefits-are part of the monitoring process coordinated by the U.S. Department of Justice.
-Award monitoring activities conducted by the COPS Office include site visits, office-based grant reviews, alleged noncompliance reviews, financial and programmatic reporting, and audit resolution.
+Award monitoring activities conducted by the COPS Office include site visits, enhanced office-based grant reviews, alleged noncompliance reviews, financial and programmatic reporting, and audit resolution.
 As a COPS Office award recipient, you agree to cooperate with and respond to any requests for information pertaining to your award.
 This includes all financial records, such as general accounting ledgers and all supporting documents.
-All information pertinent to the implementation of the award is subject to agency review throughout the life of the award, during the close-out process and for three-years after submission of the final expenditure report.
-2 C.F.R. § 200.328(e), and 2 C.F.R. §§ 200.333 and 200.336.
+All information pertinent to the implementation of the award is subject to agency review throughout the life of the award, during the close-out process and for three years after the submission of the final expenditure report.
+34 U.S.C. § 10385(a) and 2 C.F.R. §§ 200.333 & 200.336.

+The Public Safety Partnership and Community Policing Act of 1994 states that each award program must contain a monitoring component.
 The COPS Office actively monitors how recipients are complying with COPS Office award requirements.
 In addition, the monitoring component provides customer service and technical assistance to help ensure recipients understand how to remain in compliance while implementing their awards.

-Your agency may be required to accommodate routine and nonroutine efforts by the COPS Office, or an entity designated by the COPS Office, to examine your agency's use of federal funds both programmatically and financially.
+Your agency may be required to accommodate routine and non-routine efforts by the COPS Office, or an entity designated by the COPS Office, to examine your agency's use of federal funds both programmatically and financially.
 The four primary means of ensuring recipients' compliance with the terms and conditions of their awards are as follows:

 Site visits.
 The COPS Office strategically selects award recipients based on a variety of risk factors to conduct site visits to ensure compliance with award terms and conditions.
-The purpose of site visits is threefold:
+The purpose of site visits is three-fold:

 - 1. To review for compliance with the terms and conditions of the award - 2.
-To review implementation of evidence-based school safety strategies and programs - 3.
+To review the recipient's community policing strategies - 3.
 To provide customer service and technical assistance

-If selected, recipients will be notified in writing in advance with detailed instructions for how to prepare for the review of their COPS Office awards.
-This review is generally performed over a period of one or more days.
-Recipients will have an opportunity to resolve any identified noncompliance issues while on-site or, if necessary, following the site visit.
-In addition, recipients will also have an opportunity to seek customer service and/or technical assistance on the implementation of their award.
+If selected, recipients will be notified in writing in advance with detailed instructions on how to prepare for the review of their COPS Office awards.
+The site visit is generally performed over a period of one day (additional days may depend on the review of numerous awards).
+Compliance reviews will be conducted for active awards to address any noncompliance and/or administrative issues identified during the review.
+Recipients will have an opportunity to resolve any identified noncompliance issues while on-site, or if necessary, following the site visit.
+In addition, recipients will have an opportunity to seek customer service and/or technical assistance on the implementation of their award.

 Enhanced Office-Based Grant Reviews (EOBGR).
 In lieu of a site visit, awards may be selected for an EOBGR conducted at the COPS Office via teleconference or video conference.
-EOBGRs serve as an alternative for conducting award monitoring reviews in support of the COPS Office's overall award monitoring strategy.
-The purpose of the EOBGR is threefold:
+EOBGRs serve as an alternative for conducting site visit reviews in support of the COPS Office's overall award monitoring strategy.
+The purpose of the EOBGR is three-fold:

 - 1. To review for compliance with the terms and conditions of the award - 2.
-To review implementation of evidence-based school safety strategies and programs - 3.
+To review the recipient's community policing strategies - 3.
 To provide customer service and technical assistance